B3ND1X/air-script/README.md

 *UPDATE: Postfix now requires to sign into a gmail account, feel free to make a burner account fot this.
 For help with setting up run ./setup_postfix or use help option.*

 ## SUBMIT HANDSHAKES ONLINE
 Please go to https://wpa-sec.stanev.org/ and get a key.
 Once you have obtained your key, place that key into the key.txt file.
+* Cracking logic updated: Users can now upload capture files to crack handshakes online.
+* Capture files are sent to https://wpa-sec.stanev.org and you will recive an email if any passwords are found.

 ## DONT WANT TO USE ONLY AIR SCRIPT?

 That's okay, me either!
 That's why Air Script comes with extra tools!
 See changelog for a list of added tools.